przemastro/cv/README.md

-# My GitHub CV - status July 2023
+# My GitHub CV - status December 2023

 ## Important!
 All repositories listed here were made from scratch after project was ended or my participation in the project was ended and are only demonstration vesrions of frameworks, tools and programms I did for the projects.
 This is not a client's code!